Ellesmere Lease Extension - Free Consultation

 Why you should commence your Ellesmere lease extension today:

-It is conventional wisdom that a property with more than 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an additional 90 years added to any lease with more than 45 years left, the property will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a property with more than one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an additional 90 years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.

 Lender Requirement